About the Author

 T.B.
 Calder

 "This is a work of literary satire.
 It draws upon real events, public reporting, and the documented record of contemporary American life.
-However, it is not a work of journalism or history in the conventional sense.
+It is not a work of journalism or history in the conventional sense.
 No such ancient manuscripts exist."

 — Author's Note, The Book of DonThe Voice of the Scribe